YosaiProject/yosai/README.md

 Yosai is a pythonic port of Apache Shiro, a popular security framework written in Java.

+It provides a comprehensive and flexible security management solution in a developer-friendly fashion, including:
+    * Authentication
+    * Authorization
+    * Session Management

 [ ![Build Status] [travis-image] ] [travis]
 [ ![Release] [release-image] ] [releases]